 If you choose not to do a monthly membership, you’ll only receive one day of cloud storage.
 However, if you do a membership, you’ll get 30 days of free cloud storage, plus the ability to download videos from the Canary app directly to your camera roll.
 While I’m not thrilled at the storage options, I’m glad they do offer both cloud and local storage, and the pricing is reasonable.
-However, as local storage is not included with the camera, I’m going to have to give it half-marks on this category.
+However, local storage is not included with the camera.

 Smart Platform Integration

 I’m pleased to say that the Canary All-In-One integrates with both Amazon Alexa and Google Assistant.
 That means that you can tell Alexa to start recording, watch your footage through Chromecast, and a lot more awesome features.

 Currently, the only artificial intelligence that the All-In-One has is person detection, meaning it can differentiate between people and other moving objects.
 This feature is, as of early February 2019, included with all of Canary’s cameras.

 As Canary is one of the more modern camera companies around, it’s no surprise that the setup was so easy.
 Since I already had the Canary app downloaded from my Canary Flex, all I had to was follow the app’s step-by-step instructions to get the All-In-One up and running.
 The entire process, from taking the camera out of the box to viewing a livestream, only took about 15 minutes.